 Regardless of the Windows version a machine is running on, if you have multiple users on it, you can register a Robot on each of the users.
 This feature is called High-Density Robots and ensures full utilization of each machine at your disposal at its maximum potential.
 It can be applied to all types of Robots (Attended, Unattended, and NonProduction).

 The High-Density environment has the following advantages:

 - On a machine with a Windows Server (2008 R2 or 2012 R2 or 2016) operating system:

-- you can run the same process with all Robots in the same time;
+- you can run the same process with all Robots at the same time;

-- you can run different processes with all Robots in the same time.
+- you can run different processes with all Robots at the same time.

 To set up High-Density Robots on a Windows Server machine, please see the Setting Up Windows Server for High-Density Robots chapter.

 On the same machine, you have to connect all users as Robots to Orchestrator, all with the same Machine Name and Key.